econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 But I’d actually get called for interviews!
 Apparently I was competent enough; perhaps these recruiters were scraping the bottom of the barrel, but at least my fake-coder experience surpassed whatever bar that my impostor syndrome artificially set.

 When I did a second round of interview practice about a year later, I certainly got much further, but the impostor feeling was still there.
-Though yet again, because I'm faking it, and my “faking it” was acceptable for these companies, how could others not be as well?
+Though yet again, because I’m faking it, and my “faking it” was acceptable for these companies, how could others not be as well?

 ## tl;dr: Continue faking.